mjvallone/phruzz-matcher/README.md

 # phruzz-matcher
 > Combination of the RapidFuzz library with Spacy PhraseMatcher
-> The goal of this component is to find matches when there were NO "perfect matches" due to typos or abreviations between a Spacy doc and a list of phrases.
+> The goal of this component is to find matches when there were NO "perfect matches" due to typos or abbreviations between a Spacy doc and a list of phrases.
 > To see more about Spacy Phrase Matcher go to https://spacy.io/usage/rule-based-matching#phrasematcher

 ## Installation (dev)